bd21/ibc-apps/middleware/packet-forward-middleware/README.md

 packet-forward-middleware is able to route incoming IBC packets from a source chain to a destination chain.
 As the Cosmos SDK/IBC become commonplace in the blockchain space more and more zones will come online, these new zones joining are noticing a problem: they need to maintain a large amount of infrastructure
 (archive nodes and relayers for each counterparty chain) to connect with all the chains in the ecosystem, a number that is continuing to increase quickly.
-Luckly this problem has been anticipated and IBC has been architected to accomodate multi-hop transactions.
+Luckly this problem has been anticipated and IBC has been architected to accommodate multi-hop transactions.
 However, a packet forwarding/routing feature was not in the initial IBC release.

 ## Sequence diagrams